 - In-line skating

-You may be more susceptible to broken bones if you have:
+You may be more susceptible to broken bones if you:

 Complications of a broken wrist or broken hand are rare, but they may include:

 - Ongoing stiffness, aching or disability.
-Stiffness, pain or aching in the affected area generally goes away a month or two after your cast is removed or after surgery, but you may have some permanent stiffness or aching if your injury was severe.
-It may also take a few months to regain your ability to use your hand and fingers normally.
+Stiffness, pain or aching in the affected area generally goes away a month or two after your cast is removed or after surgery, and may continue improving for up to two years after the injury.
+However, you may have some permanent stiffness or aching if your injury was severe.
 Be patient with your recovery, and talk to your doctor about exercises that might help or for a referral to physical or occupational therapy.

 - Osteoarthritis.
 Fractures that extend into the joint may cause arthritis years later.
 If your wrist or hand starts to hurt or swell long after a break, see your doctor for an evaluation.